IraitzMaritxalar/smart-home-controller/README.md

 It includes real-time UI updates, persistent device state, and a global event system that provides synchronized logs across different views.

 📌 Project Description
 The Smart Home Controller is a desktop/mobile-friendly interface that allows users to:
 - Toggle power-controlled devices (lights, doors)
 - Adjust slider-based devices (thermostat, ceiling fan)
 - Track power consumption through an auto-updating statistics panel
 - View device-specific details in separate screens
 - Persist device status and logs across views using a global state system
+- Use a global emergency-style action to reset the entire smart home
-- The UI is inspired by multi-screen home automation systems and uses Flet’s navigation stack (page.views) to simulate separate pages for the overview, statistics, and individual device details.
+- Navigate through multiple screens using Flet’s view stack system The UI is inspired by real home automation dashboards and provides separate pages for overview, statistics, and device-specific information.

 ✨ Features
 ✅ Overview Screen